Constraining the inflaton potential with gravitational waves from oscillons: Gravitational waves induced by oscillon decay

 \section{Gravitational waves induced by oscillon decay}

 Large scalar density perturbations, such as the ones associated with the oscillon number density perturbations described above, can induce tensor perturbations, i.e.~gravitational waves, at second order in cosmological perturbation theory \cite{Tomita:1967wkp, Matarrese:1992rp, Ananda:2006af, Baumann:2007zm, Kohri:2018awv}, see \cite{Domenech:2021ztg} for a recent review.
 The sudden transition from oscillon (i.e., matter) domination to radiation domination leads to an enhanced production of induced gravitational waves via the so-called ``poltergeist" mechanism \cite{Inomata:2019ivs, Inomata:2025wiv}.
 Physically, this can be understood as a consequence of the fact that during matter domination the sound speed of perturbations vanishes, $c_s\simeq 0$, while at the same time density perturbations grow linearly with the scale factor.
-After the sudden transition, the overdensities are converted into large perturbations in the radiation fluid, which start propagating with $c_s^2=1/3$, leading to large anisotropies and velocity flows, which backreact onto the metric to produce a loud GW signal\footnote{Let us note here that in some models, oscillons decay into scalar particles with momenta comparable to the rest mass $m$ \cite{Imagawa:2021sxt}.
-Such quasi-relativistic particles would give rise to a fluid with a softer equation of state, $0<w<1/3$, and $0<c_s^2<1/3$.
-Here, we assume $w=1/3$ for simplicity and leave the analysis for softer equation of state to future work.}.
+After the sudden transition, the overdensities are converted into large perturbations in the radiation fluid, which start propagating with $c_s^2=1/3$, leading to large anisotropies and velocity flows, which backreact onto the metric to produce a loud GW signal.\footnote{Let us note here that in some models, oscillons decay into scalar particles with momenta comparable to the rest mass $m$ \cite{Imagawa:2021sxt}.
+Such quasi-relativistic particles would give rise to a fluid with a softer equation of state, $0<w<1/3$.
+However, extending the formalism to this case would require a dedicated re-analysis of the induced GW kernel $\overline{\mathcal{I}^2}$, which enters the tensor power spectrum through \Cref{eq:TensorPowerSpectrum}, for the Poltergeist mechanism with the curvature transfer function for a generic perfect fluid background, which is beyond the scope of the present paper.
+As a rough order-of-magnitude estimate, we note that the $c_s$-dependent prefactor of \Cref{eq:Omega_GW_peak} changes by $\lesssim12\%$ when varying $w$ between $0.1\lesssim w\lesssim 1/3$, indicating that the mechanism is robust against small deviations of $w$ from the exact radiation case $w=1/3$.}

 A very similar situation appears in the PBH reheating scenario, where ultra-light PBHs temporarily dominate the early Universe before evaporating and reheating the Universe via their Hawking radiation.\footnote{A crucial difference between the oscillon and PBH scenarios is that the initial energy density fraction of oscillons at formation is $\Omega_{\rm osc, f}\sim \mathcal{O}(1)$, compared to the PBH case where the initial fraction is constrained to be $\Omega_{\rm PBH, f}\ll 1$ from induced GW overproduction \cite{Papanikolaou:2020qtd, Domenech:2020ssp, Domenech:2024wao}.
 A further difference lies in the details of the decay mechanism, which in the case of PBHs proceeds through the (almost) thermal emission of Hawking radiation.
 Oscillons on the other hand spend most of their lifetime in a quasi-stable attractor configuration, oscillating at a frequency $\omega^2<m^2$.
 Once $\omega$ increases above a critical value $\omega_{\rm crit}$, this configuration ceases to be a solution to the non-linear equations of motion and the oscillon becomes unstable and rapidly dissipates \cite{Zhang:2020bec}.} The enhanced induced GWs in this scenario have been first studied in \cite{Inomata:2020lmk, Papanikolaou:2020qtd, Domenech:2020ssp, Domenech:2021wkk} and in the following we adopt the notation and formalism developed in \cite{Domenech:2020ssp, Domenech:2024wao}.
 We provide some more details on the calculation in \Cref{app:SIGW}.